zarqman/fluent-plugin-syslog-tls/docs/configuration.md

 ### token

-Private token that is unique per account.
-Example: `ABABABABABABA@99999`
+Some services require a token to identify the account.
+Example: `ABABABABABABA@99999`.
+Not required for Papertrail.

 ### cert

-Optionally path to private certificate for TLS connection.
+Optionally path to client certificate for TLS connection.
 Example: `/path/to/crt/file.crt`

 ### key

-Optionally path to key for TLS connection.
+Optionally path to client private key for TLS connection.
 Example: `/path/to/key/file.key`

 ### hostname